missKatiaPunter/authortest/README.md

 ```sh
 npm install tape --g
 ```
 However, in order to start writing and running your own Tape tests you will need to create a project folder, initialise it with `npm init` and include Tape as a dependency for every individual project.
-You can find a beginner's guilde to dependencies and **using npm** [*here*](https://nodesource.com/blog/an-absolute-beginners-guide-to-using-npm/).
+You can find a beginner's guide to dependencies and **using npm** [*here*](https://nodesource.com/blog/an-absolute-beginners-guide-to-using-npm/).

 To create your project folder named tests (you can choose a different name) type the following in your terminal: